TomWallaceJr/TomWallaceJr/README.md

 ### Hello! 👋
-I am a father, husband, poker player, investor, and full stack web developer.
+I am a father, husband, poker player, and full stack web developer.
 <br> I enjoy building full stack web applications using the PERN tech stack.
 <br> I am also a crypto and blockchain enthusiast.